ackermannQ/Data_science/Covid19/README.md

 **Dataset :** https://www.kaggle.com/einsteindata4u/covid19

 ## Form analysis
 The target is the « SARS-Cov-2 exam result » taking « positive » or « negative » state, in a dataset of 5644 lines and 111 columns.
-The variables analysis shows 74 quantitatives, 37 qualitatives.
+The analysis shows 74 quantitatives and 37 qualitatives variables.
-Some values are missing and two groups appears separated : o	~ 76 % missing values for other virus tests o	~ 89 % missing valeurs for blood analysis
+Some values are missing and two groups appears separated :
+* ~ 76 % missing values for other virus tests
+*	~ 89 % missing valeurs for blood analysis

 ## Substance analysis
 For the target :